 University education is getting more and more expensive.
 The College Board indicates a 3% growth of tuition and fees for private and public colleges during the past two years.

 Online courses have become a great alternative to traditional education.
 The leading eLearning websites are Coursera and Udemy, which attract millions of users wanting to gain new skills.

 So what makes them outstanding examples of educational platforms?
 How to build a Website Like Udemy or Coursera that can compete with these giants?
 You will find the answers in this article.

 In brief, eLearning or electronic learning is training delivered via digital devices.
 These gadgets (computers, tablets, and smartphones) should be connected to the Internet.
 Students do not have to be present in the class and can learn at their own pace.

 Today digital education platforms become an impactful and convenient tool.

-eLearning is getting more and more popular owing to their undeniable benefits.
-Let’s discuss the core advantages in more detail:
+eLearning websites like Udemy or Coursera are getting more and more popular owing to their undeniable benefits.
+Let’s discuss the core advantages of a Website Like Udemy in more detail:

 - Flexibility.
-With education marketplaces, students can take courses anytime, anywhere.
+With online education websites, students can take courses anytime, anywhere.
 They no longer need to travel to educational institutions.
 Instead, learners study in the comfort of their homes.
 It is a real catch for people who have a full-time job or cannot attend a college or university.

 - Self-paced mode.
 Students are free to set the schedule according to their individual needs.

 - Lower costs.
-Online programs are often cheaper than tuition in a traditional campus environment.
+Online programs on websites like Udemy or Coursera are often cheaper than tuition in a traditional campus environment.
 Besides, learners save money on course materials, accommodation, and commute.